Are you coming to the Invergordon cruise terminal?

 Invergordon Cruise Terminal Facilities

-The invergordon cruise terminal has the following facilities;
+The Invergordon Cruise Terminal has the following facilities;

 - Coach parking for cruise ship excursions – take a left when you exit the ship and follow along to the coach parking area.